csalzano/wp-akamai/readme.txt

 * [Fixed] Prevent "Expect 100-continue header is not supported" errors
 * [Fixed] Fix file path when searching for .edgerc file in home directory
 * [Fixed] Fix missing admin menu icon
+* [Fixed] Formalizes the minimum PHP version of 5.3
+* [Fixed] Prevent errors when two copies of the plugin are activated at the same time
+* [Changed] Changes the dashboard menu from "Akamai for WordPress" to "Akamai"
-* [Changed] Changes tested up to version number to 6.1.1
+* [Changed] Changes tested up to version number to 6.3.2
 * [Changed] Updates screenshot

 = 0.6 =